82deutschmark/Spy-Story1/README.md

   - Fixed middleware ordering in Flask application initialization
   - Properly implemented request logger middleware to work with Flask hooks
   - Ensured correct blueprint registration in the application initialization
+  - Fixed JSON response handling in CharacterManager.js for reroll functionality
+    - Problem: The CharacterManager.fetchRandomCharacter() function was expecting the API response to have both 'success' and 'character' fields, but the API was actually returning character data directly at the top level with a 'success' field
+    - Solution: Updated the function to correctly process the API response structure

 - **Admin Interface Integration**:
   - Implemented Flask-Admin with Bootstrap 4 styling for database management